umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+I am a scientist interested in various aspects of experimental condensed matter physics.
-I am an independent Research Fellow ("Gipuzkoa Fellow") in the [Quantum Beams & Computation for Sustainable Materials group](https://qbcsm.github.io/) at MPC.

-My position is funded by the Diputación Foral de Gipuzkoa.
+I am currently an independent Research Fellow ("Gipuzkoa Fellow") in the [Quantum Beams & Computation for Sustainable Materials group](https://qbcsm.github.io/) at MPC.
+This position is funded by the Diputación Foral de Gipuzkoa.

-As a scientist, I am interested in various aspects of experimental condensed matter physics.